Bionic Commando (1988 video game): Plot

 Bionic Commando takes place sometime in the late 1980s and centers on two warring states: the Federation and the Empire.
-Federation Forces discover top secret documents about "Albatros", an unfinished project developed by the Empire's predecessor, the "Badds" (also known as the "Nazz" or Nazis in the Japanese version).
+Federation Forces discover top secret documents about "Albatros", an unfinished project developed by the Empire's predecessor, the "Badds" (also called the "Nazz" or Nazis in the Japanese version).
 Imperial leader Generalissimo Killt decides to complete the project himself.
 Upon learning the Empire's plot, the Federation sends in its national hero, Super Joe (the main character from the 1985 Capcom game Commando) to infiltrate the Empire, but he is captured.
 The Federation then sends in a second operative named Ladd to rescue him and to uncover the secret behind the Albatros project.
 Ladd is a member of the FF (Double Force) Battalion, a team of commandos specially trained to use wired guns to infiltrate enemy bases.

-Gameplay begins as Ladd starts in Area 1, in which he is told that the first several areas, already infiltrated by Federation troops, have communication devices and rooms that can be used to stay in contact with the Federation and for wiretapping to gain intelligence from the Empire.
-Upon reaching Area 3, Ladd finds through enemy intelligence that Super Joe has been transported to the Imperial "disposal area", which a Federation spy later confirms.
-However, upon reaching the disposal area, an Imperial commander tells Ladd that Super Joe has been transported elsewhere.
-Eventually, Ladd locates and rescues Super Joe from a POW camp, who informs Ladd that the Albatros project is a powerful laser cannon the Badds were unable to complete.
+Gameplay begins as Ladd starts in Area 1, where he is told that the first several areas, already infiltrated by Federation troops, have communication devices and rooms which can be used to stay in contact with the Federation and for wiretapping to gain intelligence from the Empire.
+Upon reaching Area 3, Ladd finds through enemy intelligence that Super Joe was transported to the Imperial "disposal area", which a Federation spy later confirms.
+However, upon reaching the disposal area, an Imperial commander tells Ladd that Super Joe was transported elsewhere.
+Ladd eventually locates and rescues Super Joe from a POW camp, who informs Ladd that the Albatros project is a powerful laser cannon the Badds were unable to complete.
 However, the one person vital to the project's completion, Master-D (Hitler), is dead, and Generalissimo Killt has been unsuccessfully trying to resurrect him.
 Super Joe tells Ladd that they must stop Killt before he succeeds, and he asks Ladd to accompany him to the Imperial base located in Area 12.